Exit

 With a) and c), the complete system may be installed in the hazardous area.
 With b) and d), only the detector cabinet is installed in the hazardous area.
 The control cabinets are suitable for non-hazardous areas only and are typically installed in a control room nearby.

-Due to size constraints of the ex-proof cabinets we use, these analyzers are usually suitable for analysis of only one gas in a sample that is clean and dry.
+Due to the size constraints of the ex-proof cabinets we use, these analyzers are usually suitable for analysis of only one gas in a sample that is clean and dry.
 Our most popular models are:

 Purged Cabinets

-Another way of meeting hazardous area requirements is to install a positive pressure purge system on the analyzer cabinet as shown below.
-This might be a suitable alternative to an explosion proof cabinet when more than one gas is to be analyzed, or the sample gas requires additional sample conditioning prior to analysis.
+Another way of meeting hazardous area requirements is to install a positive pressure purge system on the analyzer cabinet, as shown below.
+This might be a suitable alternative to an explosion-proof cabinet when more than one gas is to be analyzed, or the sample gas requires additional sample conditioning prior to analysis.
 These situations require a larger wall-mount cabinet that is not inherently suitable for hazardous areas.

-A purge system uses a supply of instrument air or inert gas such as nitrogen to perform two phases of explosion protection.
+A purge system uses a supply of instrument air or inert gas, such as nitrogen, to perform two phases of explosion protection.

 1. An initial purge process removes any potentially explosive atmospheres from the enclosure.

-2. After initial purge, sufficient compressed air or inert gas is supplied to maintain a constant positive pressure inside the analyzer cabinet.
+2. After the initial purge, sufficient compressed air or inert gas is supplied to maintain a constant positive pressure inside the analyzer cabinet.
 The cabinet will likely have outgoing leaks.
 The purge system monitors pressure in the cabinet and ensures that it remains above the surrounding ambient pressure to prevent ingress of potentially explosive atmospheres.

 A positive pressure system is suitable for integration with equipment that is not intended for use in hazardous areas.
-The positive pressure system allows the equipment be installed and operated in the hazardous area.
+The positive pressure system allows the equipment to be installed and operated in the hazardous area.

 These systems require a supply of instrument air or inert gas to function.